rubystream/jsonata-cli/README.md

 # jsonata-cli

-Comanf Line Interface (CLI) for JSONata  a JSON query and transformation language
+Command Line Interface (CLI) for JSONata - a JSON query and transformation language